Canadian Whites

-Canadian Whites were World War II-era comic books published in Canada that featured colour covers with black-and-white interiors.
+Canadian Whites are World War II-era comic books published in Canada that feature colour covers with black-and-white interiors.
 Notable characters include Nelvana of the Northern Lights, Johnny Canuck, Brok Windsor, and Canada Jack.
 The period has been called the Golden Age of Canadian comics.

 Background

-For the most part, the "Whites" had colour covers with interiors printed in black ink on white paper, although there was a handful of comics with colour interiors.
+For the most part, the "Whites" have colour covers with interiors printed in black ink on white paper, although there are a handful of comics with colour interiors.
 They proliferated in Canada after the War Exchange Conservation Act restricted the importation of non-essential goods from the United States into Canada, including fiction periodicals.
+For this reason, this era is sometimes referred to as the "WECA period" and the comics are sometimes referred to as "WECA books."